aunyamukherjee/Projects/README.md

 # Class Projects
-Projects with C, Java, Python, Assembly
+Projects with C++, C, Java, Python, Assembly, LaTex

-## Assembly
+## C++
-- Project 3
-	- See Project 2: Clock of C Projects.
-Reimplements LCD Clock simulator using only assembly.
-Read a number of seconds from the beginning of the day from the command line and show the results of running functions on the screen.
+- Currently working on a Delivery System Simulation Project, inside docs/html Directory, index.html will eventually have more in depth explanation of code

 ## C
 - Projects Relating to Operating Systems (Basic Map Reduce, IPC-based Map Reduce, Multi-Threaded Web Server and Web Socket Programming) each have README files as well as Project Write Ups included in their respective directories.